ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/angelique-kidjo-festival-of-voice-tickets.markdown

 prize-description: "A pair of tickets to see Angélique Kidjo at Wales Millennium Centre\
   \ in Cardiff on Saturday 9th of June."
 prize-restrictions: "Winner is responsible for any transport costs to/from the event."
-special-conditions: "Multiple entries are allowed up to one every 24 hours."
+special-conditions: "Multiple entries are allowed up to one every day.
+Starting June\
+  \ 6, 2018, the 24h interval between multiple entries resets at midnight every day."
 ---